cgwire/kitsu/docs/getting-started-production/README.md

 ![Shot edit page](../img/getting-started/shot_framerange_global_edit.png)

-You can also use the **CSV Import** to update quickly your frame range.
+You can also use the **CSV Import** to update your frame range quickly.
  [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)

 You can have access to the shot values history too.